 Best vegetable garden layout planner apps to download

 Everything is so easy in this world of the internet.
 If you are a beginner and need some help mapping your garden, you should be aware of some available applications in the app store or the Google play store.
 Virtual help is a good thing that will help you to go through the methods very easily.
 There are a few apps for your quick help:

 1. Armitage’s Great Garden Plants

 Allan Armitage, Ph.D., professor emeritus of horticulture at the University of Georgia, has created this app to help you out in every possible way.
-You might have to pay a few amounts of money for experiencing gardening with the help of this extraordinary virtual platform.
+You might have to pay a few amount of money for experiencing gardening with the help of this extraordinary virtual platform.
 This application helps you to know about the right plant to adopt.
 It also suggests where and how you can put up a plant in your garden or indoors.
 It brings you closer to the knowledge of gardening, which can be just gained at your fingertips.
-The prevention for pests and how to restore your plants from the cost of the damage by the pests are all available on this app.
+The prevention of pests and how to restore your plants from the cost of the damage by the pests are all available on this app.

 http://www.allanarmitage.net/dr-as-app-for-ios-androids (This is where you’ll get the above-mentioned app)